-Whatever your situation, if you anticipate a child custody battle, you may not be familiar with how the family courts handle child custody conflicts.
-For starters, we want you to know that contrary to popular belief, the courts do not give custody to a mother or father automatically; it doesn’t matter what the sex and age of the children are, the courts take a neutral approach whenever there is a conflict over child custody.
+Whatever your situation, if you anticipate a child custody dispute, you may not be familiar with how the family courts handle child custody conflicts.
+For starters, we want you to know that contrary to popular belief, neither the mother or father will automatically win child custody; it doesn’t matter what the sex and age of the children are, the courts take a neutral approach to child custody battles.

 Once the court makes a child custody order in your case, the judge will probably issue a child support order.
 However, bear in mind that child custody and child support are two separate issues, so one parent cannot refuse to let the non-custodial parent visit with their child if they fall behind on child support.

 But it works both ways, a non-custodial parent cannot refuse to pay child support because the other parent won’t let them see their child.
 In this situation, the non-custodial parent should promptly go to court and ask the judge to enforce his or her parenting time.

 In a child custody battle, the best interest of the child comes first